-Study after study has shown that adequate space between and among elements leads to the reader's increased comprehension.
-Just like with margins, there's no exact mathematical formula for determining"adequate" space, although we have seen a credible project that suggests a page should be about 50% type and 50% white space.
+Study after study has shown that adequate space between and among elements of a Web page, printed report or other type of material leads to the reader's increased comprehension.

+As with margins, there's no exact mathematical formula for determining "adequate" space, although we have seen a credible project that suggests a page should be about 50% type and 50% white space.
+This project is referring mainly to text-heavy pages instead of pages with charts, tables and other visual elements, however, so you'll need to experiment to find the best layout for your documents.